Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Wireless On-chip Communication Security

-\citeauthor{vashist2019securing} \cite{vashist2019securing} propose an attack detection and mitigation technique for jamming-based DoS attack.
+\textbf{DoS by Jamming:} \citeauthor{vashist2019securing} \cite{vashist2019securing} propose an attack detection and mitigation technique for jamming-based DoS attacks.
 They use an ML-based model to distinguish random burst errors from burst errors by a DoS attack.
-After a successful detection, a defense unit at each transceiver is used to mitigate the attack depending on whether the attack is internal or external.
-In case of an external attacker, all the wireless interfaces will be disabled from data routing, instead wired links will be used.
-In case of an internal attacker, the power supply will be removed from the specific Trojan infected transceiver.
-The authors in \cite{vashist2019unified} propose a modification of existing Built-In-Self-Test (BIST) framework used for testing to monitor jamming-based DoS attacks.
+After successful detection, Figure~\ref{fig:wireless_count_1} shows different attack mitigation procedures on whether the attack is internal or external.
+In the case of an external attacker, all the wireless interfaces will be disabled from data routing; instead, wired links will be used.
+In case of an internal attacker, the power supply will be removed from the specific Trojan-infected transceiver.
+The authors in \cite{vashist2019unified} propose a modification of the existing Built-In-Self-Test (BIST) framework used for testing to monitor jamming-based DoS attacks.
 The defense mechanism is similar to \cite{vashist2019securing}.
-The proposed method is able to detect DoS attack with accuracy of 99.87\% with only <3\% communication overhead and <1\% energy overhead. \citeauthor{ahmed2021aware} \cite{ahmed2021aware, ahmed2020architecting} use a similar approach of utilizing BIST framework to detect persistent jamming based DoS attacks.
-They used both regular ML-model and adversarial ML classifier for this detection.
-A reconfigurable media access control protocol is used as the countermeasure to mitigate DoS attack.
-The reconfigurable media access control protocol is implemented at transceiver.
-It uses reservation-based media access control protocol in normal scenario and special attack mitigating media access control protocol otherwise.
+The proposed method is able to detect DoS attacks with an accuracy of 99.87\% with only <3\% communication overhead and <1\% energy overhead. \citeauthor{ahmed2021aware} \cite{ahmed2021aware, ahmed2020architecting} use a similar approach of utilizing the BIST framework to detect persistent jamming-based DoS attacks.
+They used both regular ML-model and adversarial ML classifiers for this detection.
+A reconfigurable media access control protocol is used as the countermeasure to mitigate DoS attacks.
+The reconfigurable media access control protocol is implemented at the transceiver.
+It uses reservation-based media access control protocol in the normal scenario and special attack mitigating media access control protocol otherwise.
 ML and adversarial ML classifiers show 99.87\% and 95.95\% accuracy in attack detection, respectively.
-Reconfigurable media access control protocol helps to mitigate the effect of DoS attack with 1.44x and 1.56x latency impact for internal and external attack, respectively.
-The authors have used K-nearest neighbours algorithm for the detection part of DoS attack in previous work with accuracy over 99\%.
-The other parts of the solution is same with few subtle differences.
+Reconfigurable media access control protocol helps to mitigate the effect of DoS attack with 1.44x and 1.56x latency impact for the internal and external attack, respectively.